avargasv/ContribsGH-P-C/PostP-C.md

 ## 2. Redis as an optimal tool for implementing our cache.

 Redis is an open source in-memory data structure store that can be used as a database, cache, streaming engine and message broker.
-It supports, in an extremely efficient way, the storage / retrieval of data structures such as strings, hashes, lists, sets, sorted sets and streams, all of them accessible via keys. **In our program we will use only lists of strings accessible via string keys**.
+It supports, in an extremely efficient way, the storage and retrieval of data structures such as strings, hashes, lists, sets, sorted sets and streams, all of them accessible via keys. **In our program we will use only lists of strings accessible via string keys**.

 To have access to Redis' services we will use Jedis, a Java client for Redis (there are many available, this is a very popular one and it is quite easy to use).
 Jedis can be used directly from Scala without any problem,